-The Annual Comprehensive Financial Report (ACFR) of the Snyderville Basin Water Reclamation District (the District) for the years ending December 31, 2023 and 2022, is submitted herewith.
+The Annual Comprehensive Financial Report (ACFR) of the Snyderville Basin Water Reclamation District (the District) for the years ending December 31, 2024 and 2023, is submitted herewith.
 State law requires that all local governments publish within six months of the close of each fiscal year a complete set of financial statements presented in conformity with generally accepted accounting principles (GAAP) and audited in accordance with generally accepted auditing standards by a firm of licensed certified public accountants.
 Responsibility for both the accuracy of the data, and the completeness and fairness of the presentation including all disclosures, rests with the District management.
 We believe that the data presented is accurate in all material respects; that the report is presented in a manner designed to fairly set forth the results of operations of the District; that the report fairly presents the financial position of the District; and that all disclosures necessary to enable the reader to gain a maximum understanding of the District's financial activities have been included.

 The Snyderville Basin Water Reclamation District's financial statements have been audited by Child Richards CPA's & Advisors, a firm of licensed certified public accountants.
-The goal of the independent audit was to provide reasonable assurance that the financial statements of the District for the fiscal years ending December 31, 2023 and 2022, are free of material misstatement.
-The independent audit involved examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements; assessing the accounting principles used and significant estimates made by management; and evaluating the overall financial statement presentation.
-The independent auditor concluded, based upon the audit, the financial statements referred to above present fairly, in all material respects, and the Snyderville Basin Water Reclamation District's financial statements for the fiscal years ending December 31, 2023 and 2022, are fairly presented in conformity with GAAP.
+The goal of the independent audit was to provide reasonable assurance that the financial statements of the District for the fiscal years ending December 31, 2024 and 2023, are free of The independent audit involved material misstatement. examining on a test basis, evidence supporting the amounts and disclosures in the financial statements; assessing the accounting principles used and significant estimates made by management; and evaluating the overall financial statement presentation.
+The independent auditor concluded, based upon the audit, the financial statements referred to above present fairly, in all material respects, the respective financial position of the District for the fiscal years ending December 31, 2024 and 2023, are fairly presented in conformity with GAAP.
 The independent auditor's report is presented as the first component of the financial section of this report.